Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Additional Context for Figure 1

-TSP and the associated class of routing problems have also emerged as a challenging testbed for learning-driven approaches to combinatorial optimization.
-Whereas generalization to problem instances larger and more complex than those seen in training has at least partially been demonstrated on non-sequential problems such as SAT, MaxCut, Minimum Vertex Cover~\cite{khalil2017learning,li2018combinatorial,selsam2018learning}\footnote{ It is worth noting that classical algorithmic and symbolic components such as graph reduction, sophisticated tree search as well as post-hoc local search have been pivotal and complementary to neural networks in enabling such generalization~\cite{li2018combinatorial,arabshahi2019memory}. }, the same architectures do not show strong generalization for TSP.
-For example, the \textit{furthest insertion} heuristic outperforms or is competitive with state-of-the-art approaches for TSP above tens of nodes, see Figure~D.1.(e) and (f) from Khalil~et~al.~\cite{khalil2017learning} or Figure~5 from Kool~et~al.~\cite{kool2018attention}, despite using more computation and data than our controlled experimental study.
+TSP and associated routing problems have also emerged as a challenging testbed for learning-driven approaches to combinatorial optimization.
+Whereas generalization to problem instances larger and more complex than those seen in training has at least partially been demonstrated on non-sequential problems such as SAT, MaxCut, MVC~\cite{khalil2017learning,li2018combinatorial,selsam2018learning}\footnote{ It is worth noting that classical algorithmic and symbolic components such as graph reduction, sophisticated tree search as well as post-hoc local search have been pivotal and complementary to GNNs in enabling such generalization. }, the same architectures do not show strong generalization for TSP.
+For \textit{e.g.}, furthest insertion outperforms or is competitive with state-of-the-art approaches for TSP above tens of nodes, see Figure~D.1.(e, f) from Khalil~et~al.~\cite{khalil2017learning} or Figure~5 from Kool~et~al.~\cite{kool2018attention}, despite using more computation and data than our controlled study.